wakeuplabs-io/noir-stylus-verifier/docs/cli.md

 Usage: nsv prove [OPTIONS]

 Options:
   -p, --package <PACKAGE>              Package name containing the circuit
-      --prover-name <PROVER_NAME>  Name of the prover to use for the proof generation [default: Prover.toml] --zk                         Enable zk-flavored proof -h, --help                       Print help
+      --prover-name <PROVER_NAME>      Name of the prover to use for the proof generation [default: Prover.toml] --output-path <OUTPUT_PATH>      Path to the proof to generate [default: target/proof] --witness-path <WITNESS_PATH>    Path to the witness to use for the proof generation --bytecode-path <BYTECODE_PATH>  Path to the bytecode to use for the proof generation --zk                             Enable zk-flavored proof -h, --help                           Print help
 ```

 ### `verify`